Liquidity and Pools

 Benefits include:

-- Customizable Strategy: LPs can target ranges where they expect trading to occur
+- Customizable Strategy: Target the price range where you expect trading to happen

-- Higher Returns: More concentrated positions can earn higher fees per dollar invested
+- Higher Returns: Tighter ranges earn more fees per dollar -- but carry more risk

 - Price Discovery: Creates visible support and resistance levels